Queer Eye (2018 TV series): Other appearances

+Kesha and Keala Settle — "This Is Me (Reimagined)"

+A music video of the Reimagined Remix of Kesha's This Is Me was released on December 20, 2018.
+In support of the VH1 Save the Music Foundation, the video features the men from the Netflix series, Queer Eye, Antoni Porowski, Jonathan Van Ness, Tan France, and Bobby Berk (Karamo Brown does not appear in the video), helping three students, Olivia, Timmy, and J'Shawn, and giving them a "Much More Than a Makeover" experience and help prepare them for a talent show shown at the end of the video.
+At the talent show, Timmy raps Missy Elliott's second verse while the song is played over him, then J'Shawn showcases his dance moves, and finally Olivia sings the bridge to the song and all three are met with praise.
+The video was directed by Jared Hogan.

-Taylor Swift Music Video — "You Need to Calm Down"
+Taylor Swift — "You Need to Calm Down"

 The cast also appeared on Taylor Swift's "You Need to Calm Down" music video in June 2019, along with numerous other queer celebrities.
 The song and music video was portrayed as a celebration of the LGBTQ+ community and the music video ends with a call to sign a petition supporting the Equality Act which would protect LGBTQ+ people from discrimination.
 When there was some controversy around the video where some criticised Taylor Swift for being opportunistic in her public allyship, Tan France spoke up in support of Swift, calling her a "powerful ally".

 Big Mouth – "Disclosure the Movie: The Musical"

 The Fab Five voiced fictionalized versions of themselves in a 2019 episode of adult animated series, Big Mouth.

 Lizzo x Queer Eye Music Video — "Soulmate"

 The Fab Five appeared with American singer and rapper Lizzo as animated cartoon characters in her music video for the song "Soulmate."
 The music video was released at the end of June 2020 in celebration of Pride month.